 Skip to main content

-Liquid Helium tanks
+Liquid helium tanks

-Liquid helium tanks for space applications
+for space applications

 Helium is used in space applications, in particular to ensure the pressurization of launch vehicles' cryogenic tanks or as a coolant for satellites' optical parts.
 We have developed supercritical and superfluid helium cryostats to carry out this function while increasing the mass of helium available and reducing the size of storage tanks.